cclab-inu/KubeTeus/README.md

 ```
 cclabadmin/codegemma-7b-it-network
 ```
-> ⚠️ **Note**: The default model (e.g., `cclabadmin/codegemma-7b-it-network`) is private and not publicly released.
+> ⚠️ **Note**: The default model (e.g., `cclabadmin/codegemma-7b-it-network`, `entity_models.bin`) is private and not publicly released.
 However, we provide the dataset used for fine-tuning and the full training pipeline in this repository, allowing researchers to replicate or adapt the model independently.

 #### 🧩 User Mode (Intent-Based Generation)
 In user mode, users can provide natural language prompts via CLI to automatically generate Kubernetes network policies.